moise-mulungu/mixed-react-projects/project-info/teamdm/tech/tech-vocabulary.md

 API (Application Programming Interface) is a set of routines, protocols, and tools for building software applications.

 API endpoint is a specific entry point into an API that allows a client to access a specific set of functionality offered by the API.
 Most often, a URL.

+## WebSocket
+Websocket is a computer communications protocol, providing simultaneous two-way communication channels over a single Transmission Control Protocol connection.
+The WebSocket protocol was standardized by the IETF as RFC 6455 in 2011.

+## live data
+Live data in computer science refers to data that is constantly changing and being updated in real-time.
+This could include data from sensors, network traffic, or user input.
+Live data is often used in applications that require up-to-date information, such as stock market tracking, weather updates, or real-time analytics.